fuadps/laravel-todo-list/README.md

+# To-Do List Web Application
+To-Do List is a simple web application that keep tracking user activity in future . <br>
+It helps user to list their activity and remind them by checking the due date that set up by themself. <br>

-# laravel-todo-list
+# Framework
-To Do List web application written using Laravel 5.8
+Laravel 5.8

+# Component
+Laravel Collective

+# Functions
+Add ,Edit ,View and Delete Task (CRUD)

 # Screenshots